Stepping up your greens game?

-Mustard greens have been a go-to for that peppery kick in dishes across the globe.
+Mustard greens (Brassica juncea) have been a go-to for that peppery kick in dishes across the globe.

 Yet sometimes, the produce aisle or our pantry doesn't cooperate with our meal plans.
 Before you dial down your culinary ambition, consider this: plenty of greens can jazz up your dishes just as well.

-This isn’t about settling for second best; it’s about exploring the vast world of leafy greens to keep your plates vibrant and your taste buds intrigued.
+This isn't about settling for second best; it's about exploring the vast world of leafy greens to keep your plates bright and your palate intrigued.

-Get ready to diversify your greens and elevate your cooking game effortlessly.
+Get ready to diversify your greens and improve your cooking game effortlessly.

 1 - Kale